Jutho/TensorKit.jl/docs/src/man/sectors.md

 allows to select the inverse braiding operation, which amounts to replacing the R-matrix with its inverse (or thus, adjoint) in the above steps.
 The result is returned as a dictionary with possible output fusion trees as keys and corresponding coefficients as value.
-In the case of `FusionStyle(I) isa UniqueFusion`, their is only one resulting fusion tree, with corresponding coefficient a complex phase (which is one for the bosonic representation theory of an Abelian group), and the result is a special `SingletonDict<:AbstractDict`, a `struct` type defined in TensorKit.jl to hold a single key
+In the case of `FusionStyle(I) isa UniqueFusion`, there is only one resulting fusion tree, with corresponding coefficient a complex phase (which is one for the bosonic representation theory of an Abelian group), and the result is a special `SingletonDict<:AbstractDict`, a `struct` type defined in TensorKit.jl to hold a single key